Mike Tramp

-Michael Trempenau (born 14 January 1961), better known as Mike Tramp, is a Danish singer, songwriter, and musician best known for his work with the glam metal band White Lion.
-In 1996, Mike Tramp launched his solo career, interrupted from 2004 to 2009 when he briefly reformed White Lion.
+Michael Trempenau (born 14 January 1961), better known as Mike Tramp, is a Danish musician and singer, best known for his work with the glam metal band White Lion.
+In 1996, he launched his solo career, interrupted from 2004 to 2009 when he briefly reformed White Lion.
 Since then, he has regularly released solo albums and toured extensively.
-Since 2023, Mike Tramp has released "Songs of White Lion" albums and toured as Mike Tramp's White Lion with guitarist Marcus Nand and band.
+Since 2023, he has released "Songs of White Lion" albums and toured as Mike Tramp's White Lion with guitarist Marcus Nand and band.
 Danish solo albums have also been released since 2022.

 Biography

-1976 – 1982: Early years
+1976–1982: Early years

 Mike Trempenau was born and raised in Vesterbro, Copenhagen, with his mother, Doris, and two brothers, Dennis and Kim.
 He started his musical career singing in Vesterbro Ungdomsgård, a youth group club in Copenhagen, and appears on their first album: Vi lever på Vesterbro (1974).
-In 1976, Mike Trempenau, now known professionally as Mike Tramp, joined the pop band Mabel as the lead singer.
-Mabel released five studio albums and were very popular in Denmark and Spain, with Mike Tramp receiving "teen idol" status.
+In 1976, Trempenau, now known professionally as Mike Tramp, joined the pop band Mabel as the lead singer.
+Mabel released five studio albums and were very popular in Denmark and Spain, with Tramp receiving "teen idol" status.
 In 1978, Mabel won the Danish Song Contest with the song "Boom Boom" and represented Denmark in the Eurovision Song Contest 1978 that same year.
-Later, Mabel moved to Spain and became Studs, releasing a debut self-titled album in 1981 and then moved to New York City and became Danish Lions in 1982.
-After recording demos, the band returned home to Denmark, however, Mike Tramp decided to remain in America.
+Later, Mabel moved to Spain.
+Following and advice given to Tramp by Barón Rojo, he decided to start playing hard rock.
+So, Mabel became Studs, releasing a debut self-titled album in 1981 and then moved to New York City and became Danish Lions in 1982.
+After recording demos, the band returned home to Denmark, however, Tramp decided to remain in America.

-1983 – 1991: White Lion
+1983–1991: White Lion

-Mike Tramp met Vito Bratta and formed White Lion in 1983, the band became very successful in the mid-1980s to early '1990s.
+Tramp met Vito Bratta and formed White Lion in 1983, the band became very successful in the mid-1980s to early 1990s.
 White Lion released their debut album, Fight to Survive, in 1985.
 The band achieved success with their number 8 hit "Wait" and number 3 hit "When the Children Cry" from their second album, the triple-platinum selling Pride.
 The band enjoyed continued success with their third album, Big Game, which achieved gold status, and their fourth album, Mane Attraction, which they supported with a tour.
 White Lion disbanded in 1991; their first compilation album, The Best of White Lion, was released not long after.

-1992 – 1995: Freak of Nature
+1992–1995: Freak of Nature

-After White Lion, Mike Tramp went on to form the hard rock band Freak of Nature.
+After White Lion, Tramp went on to form the hard rock band Freak of Nature.
 The follow-up was significantly darker and harder than White Lion.
 The band released three albums between 1993 and 1998: Freak of Nature, Gathering of Freaks, and Outcasts.
 The band shared stages with Helloween and Dio in Europe in 1993.
-Freak of Nature eventually disbanded in 1996.
+Freak of Nature disbanded in 1995.